New Students to Lakeland's Traditional Program:

 Continuing Students in the University's Traditional Program

 - Complete the Free Application for Federal Student Aid (FAFSA).
-If you haven't already created the new, required FSA ID, you will need to do so by clicking on the padlock icon at the top of the FAFSA log in page.
-Lakeland's priority date to file the FAFSA is March 15th.
+Lakeland's priority date to file the FAFSA is February 1.
 Lakeland's school code is 003854.

 - Promptly submit any additional documentation/information as requested.